6pill/PrimeBot/README.md

 It is coded in Pycharm, powered by MS copliot, and knowledge based on wikipedia and google seacrh engine.

 It only can answer knowledge-based questions
-It is only avabile in the UAE.
+It is only available in the UAE.
 Because of the weather data is based on UAE But don't worry, future updates will make the app come to a region.

 Features: